fkde/aspx/README.md

 ## Rebuilding the container/image

 In some cases you have to rebuild your image and container, especially if you're adding files within the ```rootfs``` directory.
-Most of the time you have to delete the whole setup and rebuild it to prevent the docker layer cache from kicking in.
+In a regular setup you have to delete the whole stack and rebuild it to prevent the docker layer cache from kicking in.
 Because of the way the image is build in this repository, Docker is able to detect changes in the source of every layer.
 This means you can safely just run ```make install``` again and rely on getting your expected changes into the container.
-The cache is still active though.
+The cache is still active for unchanged layers though.

 ## Default URL